f/awesome-chatgpt-prompts/PROMPTS.md

 5. Research and propose base neighborhoods per city — ask to confirm
 6. Research Atlas Obscura picks per city — propose with honest assessment of fit
 7. Research specific local food/drink venues per city
+8. Research high viewpoints per city, split by post-sundown vs. golden-hour-only access
-8. Identify advance booking requirements and booking windows
+9. Identify advance booking requirements and booking windows
-9. Build the schedule — pre-dawn shoots, shared experiences, meals, free time
+10. Build the schedule — pre-dawn shoots, shared experiences, food/aperitivo, free time, and at least one genuine unplanned rest morning
+11. **Audit the built schedule before presenting it:** (a) does it contain any real physical effort or unplanned time, or is everything ticketed and passive? (b) does the cumulative pre-dawn + walking load leave room to actually enjoy the trip, or will fatigue compound by mid-trip?
-10. Build all deliverables in one go: PowerPoint, Excel, CSVs
+12. Build all deliverables in one go: PowerPoint, Excel, CSVs
-11. QA slides before delivering: convert to PDF via soffice, then pdftoppm -jpeg -r 120, review per-slide images
+13. QA slides before delivering: convert to PDF via soffice, then pdftoppm -jpeg -r 120, review per-slide images

-**Batch changes, then rebuild.** Confirm all changes before touching any files.
-Avoid incremental rebuilds.
+**Batch changes, then rebuild only when explicitly told to.** Confirm all changes before touching any files.
+Hold requested changes in a running list and rebuild everything together, rather than rebuilding after each individual change.

 ---